Talking Dateline: True Crime, True Impact

 Why would anyone not believe him?

-and he leaves another message and about halfway through the other message, he's lost his
+And he leaves another message.
+And about halfway through the other message, he's lost

-venom.
-He's like, anyway, just wanted to call, let you know, goodbye.
+his venom.
+He's like, anyway, just wanted to call out, you know, goodbye.

-I played that for everybody giving me hobby.
+I played that for everybody that came in the office.

 Eventually it went away.
 Yeah.